-It’s been ten years since unscrupulously ambitious Joe Lampton (Laurence Harvey, The Manchurian Candidate and Darling) entered into a marriage of convenience.
-Now Joe has everything he wanted in life: a high-paying job, a big house, nice cars and a solid position in the community.
-Joe is still not content; he has found out the hard way that life at the top is not all that good.
+It’s been ten years since the unscrupulously ambitious Joe Lampton (Laurence Harvey, The Manchurian Candidate) entered into a marriage of convenience.
+Now Joe has everything he wanted in life: a high-paying job, a big house, etc. Joe is still not content; he has found out the hard way that life at the top is not all that good.

 Reaction & Thoughts:

-“It’s not a question of what I want, it’s a question of what I settle for…” – Laurence Harvey as Joe Lampton.
+“It’s not a question of what I want, it’s a question of what I settle for.”

-Long-belated sequel to Jack Clayton’s 1959 groundbreaking British New Wave film, Room at the Top, is nowhere as good as the original.
-Laurence Harvey is once again fantastic as the ruthless social-climber, but the film lacks focus and not all characters have not progressed in a logical manner.
+Long-belated sequel to Jack Clayton’s 1959 groundbreaking British New Wave film, Room at the Top, is nowhere near as good as the original.
+Laurence Harvey is once again fantastic as the ruthless social-climber, but the film lacks focus and most characters have not progressed in a logical manner.

-Life at the Top also lacks technical finesse.
-Ted Kotcheff (First Blood and Uncommon Valor) took over the directorial reins and he is respectful to the original, which was beautifully directed by Jack Clayton.
-Kotcheff and acclaimed cinematographer Oswald Morris (Oliver! and Fiddler on the Roof) do their best to match the first film’s beautifully executed deep-focus camera work and for the most part they succeeded.
-But it’s still below the high standards set by Clayton and his cameraman, the great Freddie Francis (The Innocents and Glory).
+Ted Kotcheff (First Blood) replaced director Jack Clayton.
+Kotcheff and acclaimed cinematographer Oswald Morris (Oliver!) do their best to match the first film’s beautifully executed deep-focus camera work, and for the most part they succeeded.
+But it’s still below the high standards set by Clayton and his cameraman, the great Freddie Francis (The Innocents).

-Narrative issues notwithstanding, the actors give it their all.
-As I said before, Harvey is great and so is Jean Simmons (Elmer Gantry and Spartacus), who took over Heather Sears’s role of the wife.
-Simmons is much older than Sears, and she approached the role in a different way.
+Jean Simmons (Spartacus) took over the role created by Heather Sears.
+Unfortunately, Simmons is older than Sears, and she approached the role in a different way.
 It doesn’t seem like the same person from the original movie and I’m not talking about physical appearance.
-Some people change over the years, but here the changes don’t make much sense.
-I don’t blame Simmons, who is always good.
-She was simply put in an impossible situation.
+People do change, but here the changes don’t make much sense.

-Donald Wolfit (Lawrence of Arabia) and George Aisgill (The Mirror Crack’d) return as Mr. Brown and Allan Cuthbertson respectively.
-Honor “Pussy Galore” Blackman adds some pizzazz to the movie — Blackman plays a sassy career woman who has a fling with Harvey’s character.
+Donald Wolfit (Lawrence of Arabia) and Allan Cuthbertson (The Guns of Navarone) return as Mr. Brown and George Aisgill respectively.
+Honor Blackman (Goldfinger) adds some pizzazz to the movie.
+Blackman is excellent as a sassy career woman who has a fling with Harvey’s character.

-The strong supporting cast also includes Michael Craig (The Angry Silence), Robert Morley (Who Is Killing the Great Chefs of Europe?), and Nigel Davenport (A Man for All Seasons).
-Look closely for Edward Fox (Never Say Never Again) in a tiny role as an office employee.
+The strong supporting cast also includes Michael Craig (The Angry Silence), Robert Morley (Topkapi), and Nigel Davenport (A Man for All Seasons).
+Look closely for Edward Fox (The Day of the Jackal) in a tiny role as an office employee.

 Conclusions & Final Thoughts:

-Life at the Top feels more like an unnecessary epilogue to a great film than an actual sequel.
+Life at the Top is an unnecessary sequel to a great film.
 Given the fact that this sequel took almost seven years to materialize, I find it hard to believe that they could not come up with a better script.
 What does work is the excellent cast, specifically Harvey, who does a great job recreating his most famous movie role.
 Harvey alone makes this movie watchable.
-P.S.
-You can watch Room at the Top and Life at the Top on YouTube (click on the links).
 B&W, 117 minutes, Not Rated.